 3.5 years

-pass statement: Creating an empty class in Python is possible with the use of a statement known as "pass".
-It serves as a placeholder, allowing the code to move on to the next line without executing any instructions.
-In other words, pass statement can be handy when we are writing code that's not yet fully formed.
-It's often used with control flow statements, empty functions, or empty classes.
+Pass statement: It is possible to create an empty class in Python by using a statement called "pass".
+The pass statement serves as a placeholder, which allows the code to move on to the next line without executing any instructions.
+In other words, the pass statement can be useful when writing code that is not yet fully formed.
+It is often used with control flow statements, empty functions, or empty classes.

 class employee_details: